launchflow/aws-motherduck-image-classification/README.md

 ## Setup

-Update the [bucket name](https://github.com/launchflow/aws-motherduck-image-classification/blob/main/main.py#L16) in `main.py` to a bucket you would like to write the files in.
-This bucket does not need to be created yet.

-Update the [MotherDuck token](https://github.com/launchflow/aws-motherduck-image-classification/blob/main/main.py#L25) to your [MotherDuck service token](https://motherduck.com/docs/authenticating-to-motherduck/#authentication-using-a-service-token).
+In `.env` update `S3_BUCKET_NAME` to a bucket you would like to write the files in.
+This bucket does not need to be created yet, and update `MOTHERDUCK_TOKEN` to your [MotherDuck service token](https://motherduck.com/docs/authenticating-to-motherduck/#authentication-using-a-service-token).

 ## Install Dependencies